Quiboloy evades arrest, but five associates submit to authorities | Davao Today

 The embattled preacher and his associates are facing a child and sexual abuse case refiled in court after the Department of Justice (DOJ) overturned a 2020 resolution by Davao City prosecutors that dismissed the victim’s complaint and motion for reconsideration.

-Quiboloy, a close ally and “spiritual adviser” of former president Rodrigo Duterte, also faces indictment by a grand jury in California for labor trafficking, and is placed in the Federal Bureau of Investigation (FBI)’s most wanted list.
+Quiboloy, a close ally and “spiritual adviser” of former president Rodrigo Duterte, also faces indictment by a grand jury in California for labor trafficking and is placed on the Federal Bureau of Investigation (FBI)’s most wanted list.

 He is also facing arrest from the Senate for refusing to appear in its committee hearing on trafficking and abuse charges of former KJOC members.

-Meanwhile, the Davao City Police Office said during a press conference that they are prepared for contingency if Quiboloy’s supporters will stage a rally for their embattled leader. (davaotoday.com)davao city, duterte
+Meanwhile, the Davao City Police Office said during a press conference that they are prepared for contingency if Quiboloy’s supporters will stage a rally for their embattled leader. (davaotoday.com)davao city, duterte, Quiboloy